The Job and Container Specifications

 #![allow(unused)] fn main() { pub struct ContainerSpec { // ... pub working_directory: Option<Utf8PathBuf>, // ... } }

-This specifies the directory that program
+This specifies the directory that program is run in.
+The path

-will also be evaluated relative to this directory.
+provided in program will also be evaluated relative to this directory.
 If

-this isn’t provided, /
+this isn’t provided, / is used.

 user